aspect-build/rules_deno/README.md

 Now you can use the deno toolchain fetched for your platform.

-## Example
+## Usage

+### Generating outputs

+Bazel incrementally transforms the source tree to a bazel-out folder, by spawning subprocesses to run tools.
+These are called actions and the simplest way to define one is with the "generic rule" [genrule](https://docs.bazel.build/versions/main/be/general.html#genrule)

-See the examples/genrule folder for the simplest usage: run deno in a Bazel genrule where you fully control the command line used to spawn deno.
+See the examples/genrule folder for the simplest usage: we run deno in a genrule where you fully control the command line used to spawn deno, transforming declared inputs into declared outputs using the toolchain provided by these rules to select the deno runtime for the host and target platform.

+### Running programs

+Both binaries and tests are spawned by Bazel, but without expecting output files.
+In the case of tests, Bazel treats these as arbitrary programs that exit zero or non-zero.

+See the example in the tests/ folder where we use Bazel's `sh_test` rule to wrap a Deno program.
+You could similarly use an `sh_binary` to make a standalone program that can be used with `bazel run`.